 HMM has won awards for projects including Calgary West Light Rail Transit, York Spadina Subway Extension (Toronto), Sea-to-Sky Highway Improvement (Vancouver to Whistler), and San Francisco–Oakland Bay Bridge.
 Current projects include East Side Access (New York City) and the Alaskan Way Tunnel (Seattle).

 Hatch Mott MacDonald has continued to grow, quadrupling its revenue over the last decade — primarily through organic growth.
 Strategic acquisitions have strengthened our presence in selected geographic areas and market sectors.
-Today, HMM’s staff of 2,700 operates from locations throughout North America.
+Today, HMM’s staff operates from locations throughout North America.

 OUR PARENT COMPANIES